DRONEOA/DroneOA_ROS/scripts/setup/README.md

 - Rebooting / Sign out your computer.
 - If still not found, you can find this script here: `<Ardupilot_Path>/Tools/autotest/sim_vehicle.py`
 ### Asking for repo path in the environment setup script
-The path is absolute path
+The path is absolute path, run `pwd` in the desired Workspace folder to check the absolute path